MicrosoftDocs/azure-docs/articles/azure-monitor/log-query/log-analytics-tutorial.md

 [![Tables view](media/log-analytics-tutorial/table-details.png)](media/log-analytics-tutorial/table-details.png#lightbox)

 Click **Learn more** to go to the table reference that documents each table and its columns.
-Click **Preview data** to have a quick look at a few recent records in the table to determine
+Click **Preview data** to have a quick look at a few recent records in the table.
+This can be useful to ensure that this is the data that you're expecting before you actually run a query with it.

 [![Sample data](media/log-analytics-tutorial/sample-data.png)](media/log-analytics-tutorial/sample-data.png#lightbox)

 ## Write a query
-Let's go ahead and write a query using the **SecurityEvent** table.
+Let's go ahead and write a query using the **AzureActivity** table.
 Double-click its name to add it to the query window.
 You can also type directly in the window and even get intellisense that will help complete the names of tables in the current scope and KQL commands.

 This is the simplest query that we can write.
 It just returns all the records in a table.
 Run it by clicking the **Run** button or by pressing Shift+Enter with the cursor positioned anywhere in the query text.